1.4.10 Reflow

 CSS Media Queries

-- Switching between multi-column to single-column content
+- Switching between multi-column and single-column content

 - Adjusting font sizes for text and headings

-- Hiding non-essential elements that clutter smaller screens
+- Hiding non-essential elements on smaller screens

 - Applying the other techniques listed below